Restore from Linux, Unix and Other File Systems

 - Mounting disks to a helper appliance.
 The helper appliance is a helper VM running a stripped down Linux kernel that has minimal set of components.
 The appliance is quite small — around 50 MB.
 It requires 1024 MB RAM and takes around 10 seconds to boot.

-When you perform file-level restore, Veeam Backup & Replication performs the following operations:
+When you perform guest OS file restore, Veeam Backup & Replication performs the following operations:

 - [If you have selected to mount disks to a helper appliance] Veeam Backup & Replication deploys the helper appliance on the Microsoft Hyper-V host in the virtual infrastructure.

 - Veeam Backup & Replication mounts disks of a VM from the backup to the helper host or helper appliance.
 The backup file itself remains in the read-only state in the backup repository or volume.

 - Veeam Backup & Replication launches the Veeam Backup browser where mounted VM disks are displayed.
 You can browse the VM guest file system in the Veeam Backup browser and restore files or folders to the original VM or to another location.
 Also, you can enable an FTP server on the virtual appliance and allow VM owners to restore files themselves.